JaivePNG/llp/README.md

 This folder is defined as a static folder in an Express.js server that can be started with `npm run server`.

 Additional components should be placed in `client/components`.

+run: 'npm run watch' that will make the bundle.js file, start the server and then if you edit a JS file recreate the bundle.jss